kstets/Lefty_Lemurs/README.md

 I uploaded both my original and clean dataset, as well as my data analysis file.

-Feel free to look around!
+Feel free to look around :-)